This website is intended for US Healthcare Professionals.

 • Serious adverse reactions reported in 1% of patients were cerebrovascular accident and deep vein thrombosis

-• A fatal adverse reaction occurred in 1 patient treated with REBLOZYL who died due to an unconfirmed case of acute myeloid leukemia (AML)
+• A fatal adverse reaction occurred in 1 patient treated with REBLOZYL, who died due to an unconfirmed case of acute myeloid leukemia (AML)

 Adverse reactions (>5%) in patients with beta-thalassemia receiving REBLOZYL with a difference between arms of 1% in the BELIEVE trial1